ember-community-russia/awesome-ember/README.md

 - [ember-responsive](https://github.com/freshbooks/ember-responsive) - Easy responsive layouts with Ember

 ### Modifiers
 - [ember-css-vars](https://github.com/luxferresum/ember-css-vars) - A ember modifier to apply css variables.
-This gives a save way to expose data from javascript to css.
+This gives a save way to expose data from JavaScript to css.
 - [ember-on-modifier](https://github.com/buschtoens/ember-on-modifier) - An implementation of the `{{on}}` element modifier shown in the Modifiers RFC #353.
 - [ember-ref-modifier](https://github.com/lifeart/ember-ref-modifier) - An implementation of the `{{ref}}` element modifier.
 - [ember-render-modifiers](https://github.com/emberjs/ember-render-modifiers) - Implements did-insert / did-update / will-destroy modifiers for RFC #415.